dannyedw/Software-Engineering-201/readme.md

 # Software Engineering 2.01 Health App

+# this is mostly out of date now i'll change it at some point

 ## Sever Interaction
 The server responds to GET and POST requests sent to /data.
 I have created a somewhat friendly interface to make requests easier to deal with.
 It is in the file public/javascripts/dataInteraction.js which will need to be included in the pug